awsdocs/amazon-rekognition-developer-guide/doc_source/labels-detect-labels-image.md

 ## DetectLabels operation request<a name="detectlabels-request"></a>

 The input to `DetectLabel` is an image\.
-In this example JSON input, the source image is loaded from an Amazon S3 Bucket\. `MaxLabels` is the maximum number of labels to return in the response\. `MinConfidence` is the minimum confidence that Amazon Rekognition Image must have in the accuracy of the detected label for it to be returned in the response\.
+In this example JSON input, the source image is loaded from an Amazon S3 Bucket\. `MaxLabels` is the maximum number of labels to return in the response\. `MinConfidence` is the minimum confidence that Amazon Rekognition Video must have in the accuracy of the detected label for it to be returned in the response\.

+Features lets you specify one or more features of the image that you want returned, allowing you to select `GENERAL_LABELS` and `IMAGE_PROPERTIES`\.
+Including `GENERAL_LABELS` will return the labels detected in the input image, while including `IMAGE_PROPERTIES` will allow you to access image color and quality\.

+Settings lets you filter the returned items for both the `GENERAL_LABELS` and `IMAGE_PROPERTIES` features\.
+For labels you can use inclusive and exclusive filters\.
+You can also filter by label specific, individual labels or by label category:
++ LabelInclusionFilters \- Allows you to specify which labels you want included in the response\.
++ LabelExclusionFilters \- Allows you to specify which labels you want excluded from the response\.
++ LabelCategoryInclusionFilters \- Allows you to specify which label categories you want included in the response\.
++ LabelCategoryExclusionFilters \- Allows you to specify which label categories you want excluded from the response\.

+ You can also combine inclusive and exclusive filters according to your needs, excluding some labels or categories and including others\.

+`IMAGE_PROPERTIES` refer to an image’s dominant colors and quality attributes such as sharpness, brightness, and contrast\.
+When detecting `IMAGE_PROPERTIES` you can specify the maximum number of dominant colors to return \(default is 10\) by using the `MaxDominantColors` parameter\.

 ```
 {